cnobile2012/dcolumn/README.md

 little code to support DynamicColumns.

-If you need to hardcode any of the slugs elsewhere in your code then you definitly need to set the 'Preferred Slug' field to your desired slug.
+If you need to hardcode any of the slugs elsewhere in your code then you definitely need to set the 'Preferred Slug' field to your desired slug.
 If you do not do this the slug will track any changes made to the 'Name' fields breaking your code.
 The only caveat is that the slug will now track the 'Preferred Slug' field, so don't change it after your code is using the slug